chromaui/chromatic-docs/src/content/workflow/before-pull-request.md

 # Before pull request

 Chromatic automates UI development so you can build features faster, with less manual work.
-Follow along with our recommended workflow to see how Chromatic accelerates your pull request process.
+Follow along with our recommended workflow to see how fits into your pull request process.

 ### Develop UIs with Storybook

 Chromatic automatically turns stories into tests.
 So the more coverage of your UI with stories, the more time you'll save your team with our automations.

-If you're just getting started with Storybook, we recommend you incrementally adopt Storybook to help develop discrete parts of your UI and expand usage from there.
-For example, use Storybook to develop a new feature or update an existing feature.
+If you're just getting started with Storybook, we recommend you incrementally adopt Storybook to help develop discrete parts of your UI and then expand usage from there.
+For example, start by using Storybook to develop a new feature.
 This gives you the chance to write your first stories and see how it fits into your workflow.

 ![Develop with Storybook](../../images/interaction-test-storybook-passed-test.png)